moby/moby/docs/reference/commandline/run.md

 you give the container the full access to create and manipulate the host's Docker daemon.

+On Windows, the paths must be specified using Windows-style semantics.

+    PS C:\> docker run -v c:\foo:c:\dest microsoft/nanoserver cmd /s /c type c:\dest\somefile.txt Contents of file

+    PS C:\> docker run -v c:\foo:d: microsoft/nanoserver cmd /s /c type d:\somefile.txt Contents of file

+The following examples will fail when using Windows-based containers, as the destination of a volume or bind-mount inside the container must be one of: a non-existing or empty directory; or a drive other than C:.
+Further, the source of a bind mount must be a local directory, not a file.

+    net use z: \\remotemachine\share
+    docker run -v z:\foo:c:\dest ...
+    docker run -v \\uncpath\to\directory:c:\dest ...
+    docker run -v c:\foo\somefile.txt:c:\dest ...
+    docker run -v c:\foo:c: ...
+    docker run -v c:\foo:c:\existing-directory-with-contents ...

 For in-depth information about volumes, refer to [manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

 ### Publish or expose port (-p, --expose)